 Our Mission

-The Children’s House is a Montessori preschool and kindergarten that guides a diverse group of children to become joyful and confident lifelong learners who respect others and the world around them.
+The Children’s House is a Montessori preschool and kindergarten community that guides a diverse group of children and their families to become joyful and confident lifelong learners who respect themselves, others, and the world around them.

 Our Vision